michaelpeternell/StompClientLib/README.md

 socketClient.unsubscribe(destination: topic)
 ```

-Important : You have to send your destination for both subscribe or unsubscribe!
+Important: You have to send your destination for both subscribe or unsubscribe!

 ## Unsubsribe with header